sedouard/mongodb-mva/module2_getting_started/README.md

 ## MongoDB Database Organization

-Similar to other database systems, Mongodb data organization starts with the database server (the **mongod** process.
+Similar to other database systems, Mongodb data organization starts with the database server (the **mongod** process).
 Each server may have N number of databases and within each database there are N number of [collections](http://docs.mongodb.org/manual/reference/glossary/#term-collection).

 ![](ScreenShots/mongodbss2.png)